Playback speed

 When promo messaging misses the mark

 The first thing that caught my attention was the upsell promo within Google Docs.
 But it caught my attention because it used some awkward jargon, dropping the word "sellers" like someone on an internal market sizing slide deck.
 What’s a seller?
-Who are we talking to here
+Who are we talking to here?

 Then there’s the confusion around what the offer actually is.
 Is it a free trial, or are you saving 30%?
 Phrases like "try at no cost" technically mean "free," but they lack the emotional pull of that magic word.
 Free feels exciting and tangible—“no cost” just feels like legal jargon.
 Even worse, after I clicked “Learn more,” the messaging still didn’t align with what was initially promised.